Shrikant-Pawar-45/Tokenizer/README.md

 - If you'd like to propose changes or request permission to use this code, please open an issue or contact the repository owner on GitHub.

-## Suggested improvements

-- Add a GitHub Actions workflow to run tests and linters on push.
-- Add a short `CONTRIBUTING.md` that explains how to request a license or permission.